 Currently ongoing

-Here you will find what I am currtenly working on.
+Here you will find what I am currently working on.
 All the topics

 you will find in this paged are linked by one key concept: Graphs in Quantum Computing.